Khan/alertlib/README.md

 You only need to include the secrets for the services you are using.
 If you set the environment variable `ALERTLIB_SECRETS_DIR`, alertlib will look for `secrets.py` in that directory, and will exit if it's not found.

+For Slack, we support either `slack_alertlib_api_token`, set to a bot's API token, or `slack_alertlib_webhook_url`, set to an incoming webhook's secret URL.
+Most functionality may be used with either, but certain features are only supported with the API token.
+For this reason we prefer the API token, if both are set.

 ### HTML formatting (for HipChat and email)
 Alert messages may contain HTML markup if you set the `html=True` parameter on